 As a patient advocate and State Captain for Arizona, I hope to accomplish bringing awareness of COPD and help to not only my community but to all that will listen.

 As a COPD advocate, I have sent a letter to my members of Congress about COPD, and I have spoken to my family and friends about COPD.
-I am also a member of a support group, and I have signed up for COPD360social.
+I am also a member of a support group, and I have signed up for COPD360SOCIAL.

 As a State Captain, I am interested in working with state, local, and national officials to improve COPD policy, and writing about COPD to share my story and help raise awareness.
 I would also like to connect others in the COPD community to the resources available so they can live healthier, fuller lives, and recruit new State Captains and volunteers.

-My proudest COPD moment has been when people ask me about COPD and I can answer their questions and lead them to the place where they can get information they want and need.
+My proudest COPD moment has been when people ask me about COPD, and I can answer their questions and lead them to the place where they can get information they want and need.

-My inspiration to share is, “Bless God and He will Bless you..”
+My inspiration to share is, “Bless God and He will Bless you.”

-More about me, “I had asthma my whole life.
-I am a 74 yr old mother of 6 children, grandmother & great grandmother.
-I went on disability in 1998 do to COPD.
-I was on oxygen 24/7 for 15 yrs,up until a little over a year ago, I was in the hospital with pneumonia for 2 weeks & on a respirator for 4 days, but with the help of God & knowledge I have received through research & exercise I am no longer on it 24/7.
+More about me: I have had asthma my whole life.
+I am a 76-year-old mother of 6 children, grandmother & great grandmother.
+I went on disability in 1998 due to COPD.
+I was on oxygen 24/7 for 15 years, Up until a little over a year ago, I was in the hospital with pneumonia for 2 weeks & on a respirator for 4 days, but with the help of God & knowledge I have received through research & exercise I am no longer on it 24/7.
 I do still use it periodically when I push myself to hard & I get scared.
+I have learned so much from the COPD Foundation.
 I believe attitude and faith in our Lord is everything.
-You have to keep moving and not just setting around and thinking your going to die.
-It is hard but life is not easy..
-You can do it”
+You have to keep moving and not just setting around and thinking you’re going to die.
+It is hard but life is not easy… You can do it!